 The Firefighter Minimum Standards program (MSC) includes both Firefighter I and Firefighter II courses, and is designed to incorporate the orientation to fire service with the necessary theory and applications needed to become a certified Firefighter.
 This program meets the requirements for students to take the state certification exam with the Bureau of Fire Standards and Training (which includes both written and practical skills) to become a Certified Firefighter in the state of Florida.
 This is a vocational limited-access program.
-Once the state certification is obtained, students can apply to have 3 academic credits awarded toward an A.S. degree in Fire Science Technology.
+Once the state certification is obtained, students may be eligible to receive three academic credit hours towards the A.S. in Fire Science Technology.

 Note: The practical training portions of Firefighter I & II will be offered at the fire training facility located at John Young Parkway and Oak Ridge Road.
 Students must furnish their own transportation.

 Admission to this program is limited.
 Students must meet the following criteria:

 - Must be at least 18 years of age

 - Possess a high school diploma or a GED